panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-03 PMC/2019-07-03-PMC_Summary.md

 2. Internal new milestones/deliverables
 Action:
-Aders are requested to make proposals for the *next* PMC meeting for new milestones which would allow better monitoring of progress.
+All work package leaders are requested to make proposals for the *next* PMC meeting for new milestones which would allow better monitoring of progress.

+3. Update from the WP leaders

+WP4 - had their workshop last week with 30 participants.
+The have collectively taken my notes, reflecting on ideas and identified aread of joined interest.
+They plan to process and extract those in the coming weeks and month 10 internal milestones and responsibilites.
+There was good participation from ExPaNDS/DESY (Knut, Anton Barty, Patrick Fuhrmann, Frank Schluenzen).
+Feedback from participants attending the workshop was generally positive.

+WP
 	* D9.1 PaNOSC's Communication and Dissemination Plan

 	It was agreed that a new document in Google Docs should be made available, so everyone can contribute their ideas.